zerotier/ZeroTierOne/netcon/README.md

 You don't need Docker or any other container engine to try Network Containers.
 A simple test can be performed in user space in your own home directory.

 First, build the netcon service and intercept library as describe above.
 Then create a directory to act as a temporary ZeroTier home for your test netcon service instance.
+You'll need to move the liblwip.so binary that was built with *make netcon* into there, since the service must be able to find it there and load it.

     mkdir /tmp/netcon-test-home
+		cp -f ./netcon/liblwip.so /tmp/netcon-test-home

 Now you can run the service (no sudo needed):